-c) Iraq:
+d) IRAQ:

 Iraq submitted its application to join the WTO on September 30, 2004.
-The Working group, chaired by Mr. Guillermo Valles Galmez (Uruguay) and then Ambassador Omar Hilal (Morocco), was established in December 2004.
+The Working group, chaired by Mr. Guillermo Valles Galmez (Uruguay) and then Ambassador Omar Hilal e) IRAN:

+(Morocco), was established in December 2004.
 The Working group held its first meeting in 2007.
 Iraq has not currently submitted its market access offer for products and services.